-Family Educational Rights and Privacy Act of 1974
+Family Educational Rights and Privacy Act of 1974 (FERPA)

 This act, known as the Buckley Amendment, sets forth the requirements governing the protection of the privacy of the educational records of students who are or have been in attendance at ASU West.
-Copies of this policy are available at Registration Services.
+Copies of the university policy pertaining to this act are available at Registration Services.